Home

 Life at Arambol

-Well, life at Arambol is pretty simple actually, most nights you just fall asleep to the sounds of the waves crashing on to the sand.
+Well, life here is pretty simple actually, most nights you just fall asleep to the sounds of the waves crashing on to the sand.
 Arambol is one of the most laid back places in India, the village is quiet but has been slightly overtaken by backpackers and some seriously longterm expats.

 Wake up, stand up, open the door and there is the beach right in front of you, it's such a great feeling.
 Stroll down along to a cafe, slump in a seat and have some eggs on toast, chat to your neighbour and then it's lunch.
 Lie in the sun and take a walk taking care not to step on the crabs popping up from various holes in the sand.
 Go for a swim, play frizbee, laze around all day relax, time really stops here.